anupam-kumar-krishnan/resume-reviewer/README.md

 # _AI Resume Reviewer_ 🔍

-A Smart AI Resume Reviewer where you can paste Job Requirement, Upload Resume, and let AI instantly evaluate and match candidates to the right roles.
+A Smart AI Resume Reviewer where you can paste Job Requirement, Upload Resume, and let AI instantly evaluate and shows tone, content, structure, skills.
+This provides the scope of improvement in resume according to the job requirements.

 ## Tech Stack ⚡